TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 We will respond to such requests to information access within 30 days following receipt at the e-mail or mailing address stated above.
 If we receive your request at a different e-mail or mailing address, we will respond within a reasonable period of time, but not to exceed 150 days from the date received.
 Please note that we are only required to respond to each customer once per calendar year.

-The remainder of this policy describes our Personal Information handling practices in detail.
+The remainder of this Privacy Policy describes our Personal Information handling practices in detail.

 1. Definitions
 2. Consent